lmoravek83/monitorui/readme.md

 2. Restart machine (PC, Server etc ..), to activate the PATH Variable

-3. Download Monitor~~UI~~ from Github [https://github.com/lmoravek83/monitorui/archive/refs/heads/master.zip](https://github.com/lmoravek83/monitorui/archive/refs/heads/master.zip)
+3. Download Monitor~~UI~~ from Github [https://github.com/lmoravek83/monitorui/releases](https://github.com/lmoravek83/monitorui/releases)

-4. Unzip "monitorui-master.zip" in to folder where you want to have Monitor~~UI~~ placed.
+4. Unzip from "monitorui-[version].zip" content in to folder where you want to have Monitor~~UI~~ placed

 5. In the folder "monitorui-master\install" is **"install_windows.bat"**.
 Running this script It will be installed necessary python packages from pypi.org (store for python libraries)